Consumer alerts

 Did You Know?

-In times of emergency, our researchers have found price surges of up to 166% for critical supplies like face masks and bottled water.
+In times of emergency, our researchers have found price surges of up to 166% for critical supplies like bottled water.

 What We're Doing